oldsj/blog.jamesolds.me/content/post/xonsh-aws-example/index.md

 ```
 * Thanks to [this stackoverflow answer](https://stackoverflow.com/a/47420339/13666028) for the @() syntax I wouldn't have found it otherwise.

 Phew looks like no EC2 instances are using any of these AMIs.
-Lets loop over the AMIs again and just take a quick look at the creation date, description, and tags, this time using the `aws` CLI's built-in query option instead of using python's json:
+Lets loop over the AMIs again and just take a quick look at the creation date, description, and tags, this time using the `aws` CLI's built-in query option instead of using Python's json:
 ```
 for ami in snapshot_amis:
     print("Info for AMI: " + ami)
     aws ec2 describe-images --image-ids @(ami) --query 'Images[0].{CreationDate:CreationDate,Description:Description,Tags:Tags}'
 ```

 Everything seems fine, all of the AMIs were created a year or more ago.
-Let's deregister!
+Let's deregister
 ```
 for ami in snapshot_amis:
     print("Deregistering AMI: " + ami)